Data protection, privacy and cybersecurity in London

 ‘Richard Breavington is an excellent leader and communicator with flexibility and a strategic approach.‘

-‘Keith Mathieson and Nicola Cain are stand-out individuals within RPC.
+‘Keith Mathieson is a stand-out individual within RPC.
 Keith has decades-long experience in the media field, including data and privacy claims.
-He exudes calm, has superb strategic judgement and is highly responsive to his clients’ needs.
-Nicola has almost unrivalled knowledge of data protection law, and was heavily involved in recent consultations on what became the Data Protection Act 2018.
-Having worked for many years at the BBC, she is well attuned to media publishers’ needs and objectives.‘
+He exudes calm, has superb strategic judgement and is highly responsive to his clients’ needs.‘

 Orbis Business Intelligence Limited